 Dry Needling is when a thin needle is inserted gently into the skin, with the aim being to help increase blood flow, allow the muscle to relax and repair, relieve spasm and most importantly help relieve your pain.

-Acupuncture has been around for thousands of years as an alternative treatment for the relief of pain, discomfort or other issues though opening up a person's energy flow or chi.
-Acupuncture and dry needling may look very similar in their application but the primary difference is that DRY NEEDLING is used specifically for relief of MUSCLE PAIN and relies on the principles of Western medicine.
-DRY NEEDLING targets the specific TRIGGER POINT in the muscle.
+Acupuncture has been around for thousands of years as an alternative treatment for the relief of pain, discomfort or other issues though opening up a person’s energy flow or chi.
+Acupuncture and dry needling may look very similar in their application but the primary difference is that dry needling relies on the principles of Western medicine, with the aim being to target specific trigger points within a muscle.

 Complete Care at Fox Physiotherapy